Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/01-conditionals.md

 Your number probably won't be 35, though!
 Run it a few times to watch the number change.

-Using this, we can start our game as follows:
+Using this, we can start our game as follows (copy the following code into `game.py`):

 ```python
 import random